 Spinal cord stimulation seems to be best at easing pain that comes with nerve-related conditions causing pain of the legs or arms and conditions in which oxygen-rich blood flow is limited.

 Spinal cord stimulation can improve overall quality of life and reduce the need for pain medicines.
 Exactly how spinal cord stimulation works to manage pain isn't well understood.
 But researchers think it may affect the neurochemistry of the spinal cord.

 Spinal cord stimulators come in 3 main types:

 Conventional implantable pulse generator, or IPG.
 A battery is placed in the spine during an operation.
-The battery must be replaced in another surgery when it runs out.
-This can be a good choice for people with pain in just 1 body part because they need less energy to manage their pain.
+When it runs out, the battery must be replaced in another surgery.
+This can be a good choice for people with pain in just one body part because they need less energy to manage their pain.

 With all 3 types of spinal cord stimulators, you control the level of electricity sent to the spine to make the treatment work better.